ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 It's often the little details - a last review before sending your work to a client, a brief phone call to clarify a request, or 20 minutes spent helping them solve a problem - that differentiate you from the competition and turn your client into an ambassador for your business.

 Tragically, these are also the first details to be missed when staff time and workload aren't managed appropriately.
-And if neglect of customer service becomes chronic, important details are missed, leaving clients frustrated (and depending on your service, potentially at risk for security breaches, embarrassing downtime or worse).
+And if neglect of customer service becomes chronic, important details are overlooked, leaving clients frustrated (and depending on your service, potentially at risk for security breaches, embarrassing downtime or worse).

-Clients are the first ones to suffer, but if they leave to work with your competition, the impact can be devastating - not only on the project and on your current cashflow, but the long-term damage to your reputation could be severe  (since customers are far more likely to talk about poor experiences than good ones).
+Clients are the first ones to suffer, but if they leave to work with your competition, the impact can be devastating - not only on the project and on your current cashflow, but the long-term damage to your reputation could be severe  (since [customers are more likely to talk about poor experiences than good ones](https://www.inc.com/andrew-thomas/the-hidden-ratio-that-could-make-or-break-your-company.html)).

 ### You won't be able to respond to emergencies as quickly as you need to